Ex gratia payments to employees – a quick guide

 Can our settlement agreement solicitors help?

 Take a look at our settlement agreements guide: we can help you and often your employer will pay the fee.
-We have advised thousands of clients on settlement agreements and ex gratia payments to employees, so we’re well-placed to help you if you need some help with negotiating your ex gratia payment or, simply, a review of your agreement and signing it off.
+We have advised thousands of clients on settlement agreements and ex gratia payments to employees, so our specialist employment lawyers well-placed to help you if you need some help with negotiating your ex gratia payment or, simply, a review of your agreement and signing it off.

 Further reading: Settlement agreement advice for employees – common questions asked